jaroszsebastian/jaroszsebastian/README.md

 <h1 align="center"> PROFESSIONAL SUMMARY </h1>
 Dedicated technical writer with a background in English philology and a passion for clear and concise communication.
 Committed to continuous learning and upskilling, actively broadening perspectives and refining technical writing skills.
-Looking forward to applying Docs-as-Code methodology.

 <br><table>
     <thead>